-\: The Ebbw Valley Railway Project loan is to be repaid over a period of 50 years from 2024/2025 and has therefore been discounted to its current (fair) value in the 2020/2021 accounts.
+^{:} The Ebbw Valley Railway Project loan is to be repaid over a period of 50 years from 2024/2025 and has therefore been discounted to its current (fair) value in the statutory accounts.
 The Authority is required to account for the difference between the current value and the actual loan amount as capital grant unapplied.

-As a result, £48.024m of the increase in Capital Grants Unapplied in 2020/2021 specifically relates to the loan arrangement.
-This grant will be applied to fund works undertaken on the railway project over the next three years.
+As a result, a restated figure of £30.560m of the balance of Capital Grants Unapplied in 2020/2021 relates to the loan arrangement.
+Unapplied grant was utilised to fund £3.709m of expenditure in 2021/2022, leaving a balance of £26.851m to be applied to the railway project over the next two years.